Respiratory Care (0366)

 - Observing and monitoring signs and symptoms, general behavior, general physical response to respiratory care treatment and diagnostic testing, including determination of whether the signs and symptoms, reactions, behavior, or general response exhibit abnormal characteristics.

 - Observing and referring patients based on abnormalities, protocols, or change in treatment or response.

 - Maintaining and troubleshooting equipment used in the practice of respiratory care.

-The Darton College Respiratory Care Program strives to provide high quality professional practitioners to meet the needs of patients and employers in our service area.
+The Darton State College Respiratory Care Program strives to provide high quality professional practitioners to meet the needs of patients and employers in our service area.